tngan/redux-hacker-news/README.md

 https://hacker-news.firebaseio.com/v0/topstories.json?print=pretty

 Once we have the `id` of each news thread, we can render the front page including the header, the ranking of each news thread like you can see in the demo.
-Then another API call is made for each news thread and get back its own context.
+Then another API call is made for each news thread and retrieving its own context.

 https://hacker-news.firebaseio.com/v0/item/123456.json?print=pretty